Magali-Rezeau/Project5-OPC-blog/README.md

 # Project5-OPC-blog
 Creating a portfolio and a blog developed in PHP
 This project was carried out as part of my training with 'Openclassrooms' on the course application developper PHP/Symfony.
+The blog had to be developed in object oriented programming and adopt an MVC architecture.

 # Set up guide
 1. Install Apache/PHP/MySQL.